fastestimator/fastestimator/tutorial/beginner/t10_cli.md

 `fastestimator train apphub/image_classification/mnist/mnist_tf.py --epochs 3 --batch_size 64`

 ### Using JSON file
 The other way we can send arguments is by using the `--hyperparameters` argument and by passing it a json file containing all the training hyperparameters like epochs, batch_size, optimizer, etc. This option is really useful when you want to repeat the training job more than once and/or the list of the hyperparameter is getting really long.
-The following shows a json and how it can be used for our MNIST example:
+The following shows an example JSON file and how it can be used for our MNIST example:
 ```
 JSON:
 {